-Snapchat is bringing its Bitmoji avatars into video games – TechCrunch
+Snapchat will let you play as your Bitmoji in video games – TechCrunch

 Users will design their avatar in the Bitmoji or Snapchat app, though there may be in-game customization options down the line.
 If users ask to import their Bitmoji, the game will show a QR Snapcode on screen that users can scan with the Snapchat camera.
 That authentication unlocks their Bitmoji to use as an avatar skin in the game.
 Suddenly, every quest, battle, and cutscene becomes about them, not some generic character.

 Given Fortnite is earning hundreds of millions of dollars selling cosmetic upgrades, the inevitable question is whether Snap will start selling bonus outfits, items, or face options for Bitmoji.
 “It’s really early days for Bitmoji For Games.
 It’s something we’ll explore later down the road” Imah tells me.
+Imagine if kids could buy Supreme sweatshirts or fresh Nikes for their Bitmoji?
 That could be a lucrative new business for Snap that’s strengthened by each Bitmoji partnership, and at a time when it’s eager to boost revenue and cut losses as it aims for profitability.

 Bitmoji For Games could cement Snapchat as the best way to visually represent yourself online without a photograph.
 As the darker sides of the Internet and human nature come into focus for the tech industry, we need more ways to both be ourselves while retaining privacy.
 Bitmoji could deliver the emotional connection of seeing yourself as the hero without the risks of exposing your true face.